Peter-Moller/network-info/README.md

 Overview of how the script works:
 ---------------------------------

 Data is gathered using the commands `ifconfig`, `networksetup` and `scutil`.
-The latter is used for VPN, but the solutions is not entirely satisfying.
+The network interfaces that the computer knows about is presented in the order they are used. `scutil` is used for VPN, but the solutions is not entirely satisfying (since VPN:s aren't easily placed in a priority chain).

 Default interface is found with `route get www.lu.se`